'Jumlajeevi' making pointless issue about black clothes: Cong on PM Modi's 'black magic' remark | Politics

 ''On August 5, we saw how some people tried to spread 'black magic'.
 These people think that by wearing black clothes they can end their despondency.
 But they do not know that by engaging in witchcraft, black magic and superstition, they cannot earn the trust of people again,'' Modi said.

-The Congress protested against rising prices on August 5 by wearing black clothes in Parliament and outside.
+The Congress protested against rising prices on August 5 by wearing black clothes in and outside the Parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)